department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 - **If you completed a financial assessment to find out if you were eligible for cost-free medications or for beneficiary travel pay (but not for free VA health care),** you’ll need to provide updated income information each year.

-- **If we determined that you’re eligible for free VA health care because your household income is below our income limit,** you don’t have to provide updated income information each year.
-But, if you last provided your updated income information before March 24, 2014, you’ll need to provide your current information at your next VA appointment. </br>
+- **If we determine you’re eligible for free VA health care because your household income is below our income limit,** you don’t have to provide updated income information each year.

 We’ll receive your income information from the IRS and the SSA each year to confirm that you’re still eligible for free VA health care.
 We’ll contact you only if this information changes your eligibility or copay requirements.
 If you disagree with the information, you can keep using VA health care services while we review your situation.